 Lucky I didn’t have morning glory, though I suppose could have given him somewhere to hang his cabling.
 He barrelled into the bathroom before I had a chance to check whether Paul had left one of his trademark ‘freshly-ploughed field’ skidders on the toilet, so I just went back to bed and left Paul to deal with any potential embarrassment.
-The electrician is cracking anyway, I reckon he’d have just made an off-taste gag about Aberfan and got on with it.
 We’ve had top luck with all of our ‘tradespeople’ so far, luckily.
 Certainly no-one has felt they’ve needed to do the whole ‘TITS AND FOOTBALL’ chatter that never washes with us, although I did manage to embarrass myself with the joiner who has been fitting out our wardrobes by asking him if he had wood.
 I should have just committed and leered at him instead of letting the tops of my ears go red.

 So today we’ve had a lie-in – well, Paul did, I got woken up by one of the cats who, yet again, decided that the very first thing I needed to see when I woke up was her puckered bumhole glaring at me as she fussed about on the duvet.
 It’s not fair, Paul would sleep through a gas explosion whereas I wake up if someone sighs in Darlington.
 I reckon Sola knows that and decided that 9am was when she wanted her food, so I needed to be up.
 Ah well.
 After two hours of me making increasingly loud noises in the kitchen, Paul rolled out of bed and we were on our way to the cat and dog shelter.